rcore-os/RVM/README.md

     // to return.
     guest.set_trap(TrapKind::GuestTrapIo, 0x233, 2, None, 0xdeadbeef)?;

+    // The bootstrap processor is in IA-32e mode and enabled paging, you need to
+    // setup guest page table.
+    setup_guest_page_table(host_paddr);

     // run the VCPU and block, until the specified traps occurs. let packet = vcpu.resume()?;